godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-3.md

 ### Editor: Use class name instead of Object ID in remote scene view

 The remote scene tree is very useful to diagnose what's going on in a running project.
-However, until now, it didn't show as much information as it could.
-[Jayden Sipe](https://github.com/jaydensipe) resolved this limitation in [GH-115738](https://github.com/godotengine/godot/pull/115738), making this tool significantly more useful.
+However, until now, everything was shown as a bunch of anonymous-looking Object IDs.
+[Jayden Sipe](https://github.com/jaydensipe) has improved this view by adding class names in [GH-115738](https://github.com/godotengine/godot/pull/115738), making this tool significantly more useful.

 #### Before